 Special rules apply to civilian spouses of active duty members of the U.S. Armed Forces who work in Puerto Rico but retain their tax residency status in one of the 50 states or the District of Columbia, and have the same tax residency as their spouses before the move, under the Military Spouses Residency Relief Act.
 If these spouses’ Puerto Rican income is only from wages, salaries, tips, or self-employment, they will only file a U.S. income tax return.
 For more information on how MSRRA applies to civilian spouses, refer to Publication 570 and Notice 2012-41.

 United States citizens or resident aliens who are not bona fide residents of Puerto Rico during the entire tax year are required to report all income from whatever source derived on their U.S. income tax return.
-However, a U.S. citizen who changes residence from Puerto Rico to the United States and who was a bona fide resident of Puerto Rico at least two years before changing residence can exclude from U.S. taxable income the Puerto Rican source income received while residing in Puerto Rico during the taxable year of such change of residence.
+However, U.S. citizens who change residence from Puerto Rico to the United States and who were bona fide residents of Puerto Rico for a period of at least two years before changing residence can exclude from U.S. taxable income the Puerto Rican source income attributable to the time they were bona fide residents of Puerto Rico.

 If you are a bona fide resident of Puerto Rico and qualify to exclude your Puerto Rican source income on your U.S. tax return, you must determine your adjusted filing requirement based on the filing thresholds shown in the tax return instructions.
 For more information about how to determine the amount of income that requires filing a U.S. income tax return, refer to Publication 570 and Publication 1321 (PDF).

-Page Last Reviewed or Updated: April 02, 2013
+Page Last Reviewed or Updated: February 27, 2014